vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 is yellow’\) in verse 25a somehow would refer to him.
 69

-Another temple \( prāsādam

-. \), the deity of which being possibly described in verse 28 as ‘of infinite might, the cause of destruction and preservation of the world’, is mentioned in verse 30.
+Another temple \( prāsādaṁ\), the deity of which being possibly described in verse 28 as ‘of infinite might, the cause of destruction and preservation of the world’, is mentioned in verse 30.
 If we are correct in restoring dayitādhātur \(see

 above, p.
 135\), we are concerned with a temple of/for the beloved father of the princess \(i.e. Rudrasena\), of which the transitoriness is realizeḍ It has been argued in Bakker \(1992b, 12\) that the \(older\) Rudra–Narasiṁha Temple, which